-This introduction discusses a shared through lines across these chapters: making our work come to matter by attending to the consequences, values, and methodologies we use to materialize our work.
+This introduction discusses a shared through line across these chapters: making our work come to matter by attending to the consequences, values, and methodologies we use to materialize our work.

 This essay explores how visual rhetoric scholars can contribute to contemporary hate tracking efforts by inventing data activist tools to trace the recent surge of swastikas surfacing in the United States.